TPB practice note

 Letters of engagement

-This practice note is also available as a PDF, download TPB(PN) 3/2019 Letters of engagement (172 KB)
+This Practice Note is also available to download as a PDF, download TPB(PN) 3/2019 Letters of engagement (PDF, 379 KB)

 Tax Practitioners Board practice note